-RECOMMENDATION 20 REPORTING OF SUSPICIOUS TRANSACTIONS
+REPORTING OF SUSPICIOUS TRANSACTIONS63

-- 20.1 If a financial institution suspects or has reasonable grounds to suspect that funds are the proceeds of a criminal activity, or are related to TF, it should be required to report promptly its suspicions to the Financial Intelligence Unit. - 20.2 Financial institutions should be required to report all suspicious transactions, including attempted transactions, regardless of the amount of the transaction.
+- If a financial institution suspects or has reasonable grounds to suspect that funds are the proceeds of a criminal activity64, or are related to TF, it should be required to report promptly its suspicions to the Financial Intelligence Unit. - Financial institutions should be required to report all suspicious transactions, including attempted transactions, regardless of the amount of the transaction.

-&lt;sup>44 The requirement that financial institutions should report suspicious transactions should be set out in law.
+The requirement that financial institutions should report suspicious transactions should be set out in law.

-&lt;sup>45 "Criminal activity" refers to: (a) all criminal acts that would constitute a predicate offence for ML in the country; or (b) at a minimum, to those offences that would constitute a predicate offence, as required by Recommendation 3.
+[&]quot;Criminal activity" refers to: (a) all criminal acts that would constitute a predicate offence for ML in the country; or (b) at a minimum, to those offences that would constitute a predicate offence, as required by Recommendation 3.

-RECOMMENDATION 21 TIPPING-OFF AND CONFIDENTIALITY
+TIPPING-OFF AND CONFIDENTIALITY

 - 21.1 Financial institutions and their directors, officers and employees should be protected by law from both criminal and civil liability for breach of any restriction on disclosure of information imposed by contract or by any legislative, regulatory or administrative provision, if they report their suspicions in good faith to the FIU.
-This protection should be available even if they did not know precisely what the underlying criminal activity was, and regardless of whether illegal activity actually occurred. - 21.2 Financial institutions and their directors, officers and employees should be prohibited by law from disclosing the fact that an STR or related information is being filed with the Financial Intelligence Unit.
+This protection should be available even if they did not know precisely what the underlying criminal activity was, and regardless of whether illegal activity actually occurred. - Financial institutions and their directors, officers and employees should be prohibited by law from disclosing the fact that an STR or related information is being filed with the Financial Intelligence Unit.
+These provisions are not intended to inhibit information sharing under Recommendation 18.